What is meningitis?

 Five to 25 percent of people may carry the bacteria in their nose or throat without getting sick, while still being contagious to others.
 This carrier state may last for days or months before spontaneously disappearing.
 Most cases of meningitis are acquired through exposure to these asymptomatic carriers

 Can I be a carrier if I have received one or two doses of the vaccine?

 Yes.
-It is unlikely that the vaccine will stop carriage, but it does protect the individual who received the vaccine from developing symptoms of the disease.
-It is unknown whether the vaccine would prevent acquisition of carriage.
-If you are carrying the bacteria, you can transmit it to another person through close contact (exchange of saliva through kissing, sharing drinks, etc.).
+It is unlikely that the vaccine will stop carriage, but it gives protection to the individual who received the vaccine against the disease.
+If a vaccinated person carries the bacteria, they can transmit it to another person through close contact (exchange of saliva through kissing, sharing drinks, etc.).